Be (Common album): "Testify"

+Critical reception

-Critical receptionBe received widespread acclaim from critics.
+Be received widespread acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 83, based on 26 reviews.
 Andy Kellman of AllMusic said, "Be isn't likely to be referred to by anyone as groundbreaking, but it's one of Common's best, and it's also one of the most tightly constructed albums of any form within recent memory."
 Andy Greenwald of Blender said, "Be picks up where West's The College Dropout left off."
 Raymond Fiore of Entertainment Weekly said, "Be's leanness signals awesome growth even without pushing sonic boundaries."
-Dorian Lynskey of The Guardian said, "Though not quite 2005's best hip-hop album - Kanye West retains that honour for himself - Be is a lean and vibrant masterclass in hip-hop fundamentals."
+Dorian Lynskey of The Guardian said, "Though not quite 2005's best hip-hop album – Kanye West retains that honour for himself – Be is a lean and vibrant masterclass in hip-hop fundamentals."
 NME said, "Gives hope to a hip-hop stuck in a mire of mediocrity."

 Ryan Dombal of Pitchfork said, "The lack of instant-gratification couplets may disappoint at first, but each verse's rewarding intricacies become more evident with multiple listens."
 Q said, "Common's best album so far, one that proves hip hop can be both smart and mainstream."
 Nathan Brackett of Rolling Stone said, "West is the producer Common has been waiting for all of his career: He makes Common both catchier and edgier at the same time."
 Will Hermes of Spin said, "Even when the music flags, Common's remarkably hungry raps push it along."
 XXL gave the album its highest rating of XXL, writing, "While label support and the times heavily influence whether great music can be crowned a classic, if nothing else Common has created a flawless album.
 By giving us himself completely and speaking to and for us as complete people, he's birthed the total package.
 Common has raised the bar.
 Hopefully, a year from now we'll look back and see that MCs have been rhyming like Common since.

 Andrew Simon of Vibe wrote that the album "gets to the root of human experience—all the while staying beautifully soulful and funky."
 The New York Times' Kelefa Sanneh felt that Be was "certainly a triumph, but if it isn't quite the all-time classic Common was hoping for, that's because it sounds a bit too straightforward."
 Assigning the album a three-star honorable mention rating, Robert Christgau of The Village Voice wrote that "few of the best moments belong to the main attraction, who's not as wise as they tell him he is."

 Common's lyrics on Be earned him the Lyricist of the Year award at the 2006 BET Hip Hop Awards.
 In 2012 Complex called the album one of the classics of the last decade.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Accolades

-The information regarding accolades attributed to Be is adapted from Acclaimed Music.